 Q. Why childhood is important?

-Answer: As far as I'm concerned, childhood is the purest and happiest period of human life without any concerns, stress and even cunning and wickedness.
-Every child is carefree and two thing that matters to them are playing and enjoying.
+Answer: As far as I'm concerned, childhood is the purest and happiest period of human life without any concerns, stress and wickedness.
+Every child is carefree, and two things that matter to them are playing and enjoying life.
 In addition, as youngsters are fluid and flexible in the way they approach things, everyone, especially parents, should spend constructive times with them because this is the period of life for learning and absorbing things in order to form their character and personality.
 More precisely, longitudinal research has shown that a person's successes, health and emotional wellbeing have their roots in early childhood.

-Childhood experiences define the way we behave and react in certain circumstances in later stages in our life and our cognitive developments occur faster at that time.
-Childhood is a magical stage in our life and has an immense importance for the later stages of our life.
+Childhood experiences define the way we behave and react in certain circumstances in later stages in our lives and our cognitive developments occur faster at that time.
+Childhood is a magical stage in our lives and has immense importance for the later stages of our lives.

 Q. How did you spend your childhood?

-Answer: I spent my childhood by playing all the time and trying to avoid studying but without any success.
+being with my family and friends.
 I had many friends and we used to gather and play in our yards, especially hide and seek.
-I remember that I didn't like the fact that I always got caught by my friends.
-When I was at home, though, I did drawing, painting and dancing most the time.
+I remember I didn't like the fact that I always got caught by my friends.
+When I was at home, though, I did the drawing, painting and dancing most the time.
 So, I would say that I really enjoyed my childhood and the most vivid thing that I still remember is my mother begging me to complete my homework.
-My parents were so caring and loving and always loved to visit different places with them.
+My parents were so caring and loving and I always loved to visit different places with them.

-Tip: You can say about your childhood by mentioning your hobbies, your school, siblings, friends or even pleasant or unpleasant situations you had.
+Tip: You can talk about your childhood by mentioning your hobbies, your school, siblings, friends or even pleasant or unpleasant situations you had.